Different types of mortgages

 When your mortgage deal ends you have two choices:

-2. Switch to a new mortgage deal from your current or new lender.
-Moving to a new deal with another lender is called remortgaging.
-Moving to a new deal with your current lender is called a product transfer or product switch.
+B. Switch to a new mortgage deal from your current or new lender – moving to a new deal with another lender is called remortgaging, and moving to a new deal with your current lender is called a product transfer or product switch.

 Choosing a mortgage